melvio/lifting-volumes-overview/README.md

 Calves         | 6     | 8    | 12-16 | 20+    | 2-4       | 60-70% 1RM

-[1] when 0, it is assumed you still hit these muscle groups by other compounds (e.g. front delts in bench press)
+[1] when 0, it is assumed you still hit these muscle groups with non-direct compound work, e.g.:
+* traps in deadlift
+* front delts in bench press
+* rear delts with bent over row
+* triceps in overhead press
+* forearms with pull ups
+* glutes in squats